-The National Football Museum has played host to a range of popular and thought-provoking exhibitions, including The Greater Game, Pitch to Pixel, The 1966 World Cup exhibition and Pele: Art of Football, celebrating football’s role and impact in wider society.
+The National Football Museum has played host to a range of popular and thought-provoking exhibitions, including The Greater Game, Pitch to Pixel, The 1966 World Cup exhibition and Pelé: Art Life Football, celebrating football’s role and impact in wider society.

-Visitors from across the globe continue to enjoy world class objects (over 2,500 are on display at any one time), challenging interactives and a changing programme of temporary exhibitions, linking football to topics as diverse as fashion, history, art and World War 1.
+Visitors from across the globe continue to enjoy world class objects (over 2,500 are on display at any one time), challenging interactives and a changing programme of temporary exhibitions, linking football to topics as diverse as fashion, history, art and the First World War.